pharo-nosql/OmniBase/documentation/original-api-reference.md

 **goTo: aString**

-positiones iterator cursor to key aString.
+Positions iterator cursor to key aString.

 **getCurrent**

-answers association at current cursor position or nil if none.
+Answers association at current cursor position or nil if none.

 **getNext**